pqabelian/abelian-community-website/docs/guide/mining/nakamoto-cpu-miner.md

 - Your mining pool account username
 - Your mining pool account password

-> **Note**: You can visit the Abelian Nakamoto Pool official website https://abel-nakamoto.xyz to get mining pool information and register an account.
+> **Note**: You can visit the ABEL-Nakamoto Pool official website https://abel-nakamoto.xyz to get mining pool information and register an account.

 #### Step 2: Start Mining